Get

 • $600–$1,500+

-Chow Chows can cost anywhere from $600 to over $1,500 for the dog itself, depending on the breeder and the location.
-This fee may or may not cover vaccinations and spay/neuter surgery; it just depends on the breeder’s rules and policies.
-Note also that this cost doesn’t include travel costs to get to and from the breeder if there isn’t a Chow breeder in your area.
+Chow Chows can cost anywhere from $600 to over $1,500, depending on the breeder and the location.
+This fee may or may not cover vaccinations and spay/neuter surgery; it depends on the breeder’s rules and policies.
+However, it doesn’t include the travel costs to and from the breeder if there isn’t a Chow breeder in your area.

-It’s important to do your research on reputable breeders and make sure the breeder can answer any questions you have about the dog as well as letting you visit the facility and providing medical records.
-Be aware of puppy mills and backyards breeders that sell Chow puppies for cheap.
+It’s important to do your research on reputable breeders and make sure they can answer any questions you have about the dog, let you visit the facility, and provide medical records.
+Be aware of puppy mills and backyard breeders that sell Chow puppies for cheap.
 These businesses are more interested in making a profit and may not care about the welfare of the dogs, giving you a potentially unhealthy pup.

 Initial Veterinary Exam